Aedif/TokenVariants/README.md

 * To specify a path for a [configured](https://foundryvtt.com/article/aws-s3/) AWS S3 bucket use the following format: **s3:{bucket-name}:{path}**
 * For your ForgeVTT asset folder the format is as follows: **https://assets.forge-vtt.com/{userId}/path/to/token/art**
+   * To get this url you can go to you asset folder and hover over one of the images and select the linked chain icon
 * Rolltables can be added using: **rolltable:{rolltable name}**

 By default the module will scan these sources only when the world is loaded or when the **Search Paths** settings have changed.
 If new art is added while the world is still open it will not be found by the module.
 Disabling '**Cache**' will force the scan to be done every time an art search is performed at a potentially significant cost to speed at which the art is displayed to the user depending on the number of images.